-The Special Collections room at the Allen Ginsberg Library holds a variety of valuable resources, ranging from rare and signed books, slides, and art work, to a unique and important collection of audio and video materials.
+The Special Collections room at the Allen Ginsberg Library holds a variety of valuable resources, including rare and signed books.
+You can see descriptions of specific collections below, or ask a librarian for more information.

-The library no longer makes personal copies of most recordings.
+The library no longer makes personal copies of audio or video recordings in the collection.
 We will make 1 personal copy of a performance for people who were in the performance.
 There is a $3.00 charge for a CD or DVD, payable when the patron picks up their copy.
 The $3.00 charge does not apply if you provide a clean blank disc.
-Please note that some recordings include more than one tape/disc, and the charge is per disc, not per recording.Books, manuscripts, and other materials in Special Collections may only be used in the library under staff supervision, by appointment
+Please note that some recordings include more than one tape/disc, and the charge is per disc, not per recording.Books, manuscripts, and other materials in Special Collections may only be used in the library under staff supervision, by appointment.

 The Naropa audio and video collection consists of over ten thousand recordings of events at Naropa University over its forty year life span.
 These items record seminal events in the world of education and the arts, including important writers, teachers, and religious leaders.
 The collection grows every year, as new conferences, the Summer Writing Program, and visiting faculty workshops and lectures are recorded and added to the collections.
 The entire collection has now been converted from analog to digital and the Library and Archives is working diligently to make these items available to the public.
 To access what is currently indexed and available please go to our Find Recordings page or click here to enter the open archive.

 To access items that have been digitized but are not currently indexed in our open archive, please contact the Director for Library and Archives to discuss access options.

 The library has a collection of Chogyam Trungpa audio recordings available for checkout.
 These items are cataloged and can be found in HOWLcat, the library catalog.Audio and video recordings of Chogyam Trungpa, including some of events that took place at Naropa, may be purchased from the Shambhala Shop by going to their website at http://www.shambhalashop.com/.